An Unusual Sound

 As they turned the corner, Harold spun around and gave a precision kick, collapsing Bob like an imploding building.
 The gun clattered along the floor.
 Bob scrambled for it, but Harold was quicker.
 One more kick and Bob was out for the count.
 Harold gave Bob a parting gift of a vengeful boot to the ribs.
 "Fine manager you were, dumbass."

 Digital's stock was at an all time high, right up until 3pm that afternoon.
 An hour before close, an anonymous seller started shorting the stock.
 The next morning, trading was halted pending news.
 The news was not good; over the last three months, Digital had been releasing deadly carcinogens into the atmosphere.
-The stock tanked, loosing $17.51 to close at $13.22 — a price it hadn't seen for over a year.
+The stock tanked, losing $17.51 to close at $13.22 — a price it hadn't seen for over a year.

 Don Brown still didn't like section 5 of the contract, but now, after covering the shorts in the offshore account, he and Harold Walker were very rich men.